zaFa87/sageArcherCodePuzzle/README.md

 When you are sure your virtual environment is running you can proceed.

 ### How to run the program ###
-Execute the program
+Run the below command and then follow the terminal instruction to find the sum of all metadata entries
 ```
 python3 main.py
 ```
-Then follow the terminal instruction to find the sum of all metadata entries

 For running all the tests
 ```